SikoNorge/ansible_new/README.md

  ## Working with diffrent servers

-When you work on different server types you should group them in you [Inventory](Inventory).
+When you work on different server types you should group them in your [Inventory](#Inventory).